kevenleone/liferay-github-dashboard/README.md

 ## :tada: Features

-Graphscript implement the following features
+This project implement the following features

 - :book: **React Redux** -> For state and side effects management with redux-saga